RasppleII/rasppleii.github.io/a2cloud/index.md

-A2CLOUD is sorta always in a state of development with tiny tweaks happening without announcement, often to the installer script rather than any visible features per se, and those changes and other small details are (somewhat) documented at the end of [the script itself][88].
+A2CLOUD is sorta always in a state of development with tiny tweaks happening without announcement, often to the installer script rather than any visible features per se, and those changes and other small details are (somewhat) documented at the end of [the script itself][setup.txt].
 But here are the noteworthy enhancements.
 To update, type `a2cloud-update`.

 ### v1.8.1, May 5, 2015